LFX Security FAQs

 Does LFX Security automatically scan my project’s code?

-Yes, if your project is set up on Linux Foundation database, then LFX Security automatically scans your code on a weekly basis, and adds any detected vulnerabilities to your project dashboards.
-Issues are classified as critical, high, medium, or low risk based on information in databases including Common Weakness Enumeration (CVE), Common Vulnerabilities and Exposures (CWE), GitHub Advisory Database (GHSA).
-An inventory of your project’s detected dependencies and licenses is mapped along with the dependency details.
-LFX Security also scans for code secrets and non inclusive language.
+If your project is in the Linux Foundation database, LFX Security will scan your code weekly.
+Detected vulnerabilities are added to your project dashboards and classified as critical, high, medium, or low risk using databases like CWE, CVE, and GHSA.
+You'll get an inventory of dependencies and licenses, including their details.
+LFX Security also scans for code secrets and non-inclusive language.

 What do Critical/High/Medium/Low Vulnerabilities mean?

-To understand more on this, please refer this link NVD.
+To understand more about this, please refer to NVD.

 Who can see LFX Security reports?